LP 890-9: Planetary system

 In 2022, two exoplanets were discovered in orbit around this star.
 The first planet, LP 890-9 b, was initially identified using TESS.
 Further observations using SPECULOOS confirmed this planet and discovered a second planet, LP 890-9 c.
 Both planets are likely terrestrial planets, somewhat larger than Earth.
 The outer planet LP 890-9 c orbits within the habitable zone, and is a favorable target for atmospheric characterization using JWST.

 LP 890-9 c orbits near the inner edge of the conservative habitable zone, and models differ as to whether the planet is more likely to resemble Earth or Venus.
 Spectra from JWST should make it possible to distinguish between these two scenarios.
-The planet is tidally locked.
+The planet is tidally locked to its host, meaning it has no day-night cycle like Earth.
 While the planet's location in the habitable zone suggests a strong possibility of an Earth-like atmosphere and climate, the planet's large size may count against its habitability.
-In addition, the planet is close enough to its star that powerful radiation may reduce its habitability.
+In addition, the planet is close enough to its star that the powerful radiation may reduce its chances of habitability.
+Another challenge for the potential habitability of LP 890-9 c is the magma ocean that would have formed during its infancy, which may have lasted for up to 50 million years.
+This could have removed eight Earth oceans’ worth of water and left 2000 bars of oxygen in its atmosphere, although if its initial hydrogen envelope had 0.1 Earth masses, no water would have been lost.
+Furthermore, the circulation of the planets orbit would take about 7 billion years, producing hundreds of terawatts of tidal heating.

+The habitability of LP 890-9 c depends heavily on the initial volatile content and properties and the planet is unlikely to support life.